-Cotransforming the BJ5183 Cells to Produce Recombinant Ad Plasmid
+Transforming the BJ5183-AD-1 Cells to Produce Recombinant Ad Plasmid

-- Note In this portion of the protocol, the BJ5183 cells are cotransformed with the linearized shuttle vector (containing the gene of interest or containing the control gene, lacZ) and the pAdEasy-1 vector.
-A recombination event that takes place in the bacterial cells results in the production of recombinant AdEasy plasmid DNA.
-It is very important that this cotransformation takes place in BJ5183 cells (supplied in this kit) and not in the XL10-Gold cells (also supplied in this kit).
-Only the BJ5183 cells have the cellular components necessary to carry out recombination. - 1.
-Prechill four DNase-free microcentrifuge tubes and four electroporation cuvettes (0.2 cm gap) on ice. - 2.
-Remove two aliquots of BJ5183 electroporation competent cells from -80°C storage and thaw on ice. - 3.
+- 1. Prechill three DNase-free microcentrifuge tubes and three electroporation cuvettes (0.2 cm gap) on ice. - 2.
+Remove two aliquots of BJ5183-AD-1 electroporation competent cells from -80°C storage and thaw on ice. - 3.
 Gently pipet 40 μ l of the competent cells into each of the chilled microcentrifuge tubes. - 4.
-Into one of the tubes, pipet 1 μ l (1 μ g) of linearized, dephosphorylated shuttle vector and 1 μ l of pAdEasy-1 supercoiled vector (100 ng/ μ l).
+Into one of the tubes, pipet 1 μ l (~0.05 to 0.1 μ g) of linearized shuttle vector.
 Mix by tapping the tube gently and keep on ice. - 5.
-Into the second tube, pipet 1 μl (1 μg) of linearized, dephosphorylated pShuttle-CMV-lacZ vector and 1 μl of pAdEasy-1 supercoiled vector (100 ng/μl).
+Into the second tube, pipet 1 μ l (~0.05 to 0.1 μ g) of linearized pShuttle-CMV-lacZ vector.
 Mix by tapping the tube gently and keep on ice. - 6.
-Into the third tube, pipet $(1 \ \mu l) \ 1 \ \mu g$ of linearized, dephosphorylated shuttle vector.
-Mix by tapping the tube gently and keep on ice.
-This controls for background contributed by the shuttle vector. - 7.
-Into the fourth tube, pipet, 1 μ l of pUC18 DNA control plasmid (diluted 1:10 in sterile dH2O). - 8.
-Set the electroporator to the following settings by referring to the instructions provided with the instrument: 200Ω , 2.5 kV, 25 μ F. - 9.
-Transfer the contents of one microcentrifuge tube from step 4 into one of the chilled electroporation cuvettes and tap the cuvette gently to settle the mixture to the bottom. - 10.
-Slide the cuvette into the electroporation chamber until the cuvette connects with the electrical contacts. - 11.
-Pulse the sample once, then quickly remove the cuvette.
-Immediately add 1 ml of sterile LB broth (see Preparation of Media and Reagents) and pipet up and down to resuspend the cells.
+Into the third tube, pipet, 1 μ l of Transformation Control plasmid (supplied with the BJ5183-AD-1 electroporation comp. cells). - 7.
+Set the electroporator to the following settings by referring to the instructions provided with the instrument: 200Ω , 2.5 kV, 25 μ F. - 8.
+Transfer the contents of one microcentrifuge tube into one of the chilled electroporation cuvettes and tap the cuvette gently to settle the mixture to the bottom. - 9.
+Slide the cuvette into the electroporation chamber until the cuvette connects with the electrical contacts.